Table of Contents

 - Elements that project above the terrace level include domes, sunshades, towers, turrets, etc.

-What The Plinth Area of a Building Includes?
+What does the Plinth Area of a Building Include?

 As per IS 3861-2002, the following should be included in the plinth area of the building:

-- Areas of the inner shaft designated for sanitary infrastructure and garbage chutes, as well as electrical, telecommunications, and firefighting services, assuming that they do not exceed two square metres in size.
+- Areas of the inner shaft are designated for sanitary infrastructure, garbage chutes, and electrical, telecommunications, and firefighting services, assuming that they do not exceed two square metres in size.

-- The multi-area and the parasitic-area at the building terrace level.
+- The multi-area and the parasitic area are at the building terrace level.

 - Machine room and porches, excluding the cantilevered ones